dry-python/returns/docs/pages/container.rst

 to write code around the existing wrapped values while maintaining the execution context.

+List of supported containers:

+- :class:`IO <returns.io.IO>` to mark explicit ``IO`` actions
+- :class:`Result <returns.result.Result>` to handle possible exceptions

-We will show you its simple API of one attribute and several simple methods.
+We will show you container's simple API of one attribute and several simple methods.

 Basics